 - The Personal Journal – I cannot stress enough how important it is for people to start journaling because it helps you understand yourself tremendously when you pour your heart out onto the page about your true thoughts and feelings about your life.
 As of this blog post, journaling for an hour is my personal writing warm up exercise because 2021 was an eventful year for me and I’m still processing some of the things that happened in it for me.

 - The Free Fall Journal – One of the first things I learned in Creative Writing class was to free write for about 10-20 minutes about anything.
 And when I say anything, I mean anything.
 You can write lyrics, a loose outline of your novel’s next chapter, or you can even write a whole ton of gibberish, it doesn’t matter.
-As long as you’re warming up your mind to get any sort of thoughts out onto the page.
+As long as you’re warming up your mind to get any sort of thoughts out onto the page and get your hands moving, that’s what’s important.

 - The Shadow Journal – For the really resistant writers, this kind of journal could help you contend with your own dark side.
 You know the one.
 Your ego.
 The thing that constantly tells you that you’re not good enough and that you shouldn’t even bother writing today, it’s a waste of time.
 Or it’s too hard, so why bother?
 Writing a Shadow Journal is a deep and intense discussion with your own dark side, arguing as to why you are capable of writing.
 Not just today, but in general.
 You give your inner critic a voice and listen to what it has to say, but then you squash it with counter arguments that restore your belief in yourself.
 If you so dare, of course.
 This type of journal is risky, so proceed with caution!